 Sydney Speech Clinic is a professional, positive and supportive speech pathology and occupational therapy service located in Lane Cove on the lower north shore.
 We assist children and adults of all ages with speech, language, literacy, learning, social, feeding, attention, self-regulation, fine and gross motor and self-care skills.

-Catherine Lavery - Speech Pathologist
+Catherine Lavery - Clinic Director and Certified Practising Speech Pathologist

-With over 20 years clinical experience as a Speech Pathologist, Catherine has worked both in the UK and Australia with a wide range of client groups experiencing speech, language, communication and swallowing difficulties.
+With over 20 years of clinical experience as a Speech Pathologist, Catherine has worked both in the UK and Australia with a wide range of client groups experiencing speech, language, communication and swallowing difficulties.
 She has worked across a number of settings including day care centres, preschools, schools, hospitals, specialist rehabilitation centres and community clinics.